-So, what fun things to do in Perth did I come up with?
+So, what unusual and fun things to do in Perth did I come up with?
 Well maybe give some of these a try.

 All of the below are within a short walk or bus journey from Perth’s CBD.